Introduction

 9) The comment about Tossakan and Rama being beyond criticism was a response to the news where the Culture Ministry deemed as inappropriate a tourism ad featuring a Tossakan working a Thai snack stall; he disagreed with the Culture Ministry and so characterized the old-minded as behind the times like vestiges of a fallen absolute monarchy;

-3. The verdict: guilty of one count of lèse-majesté (a 5-year sentence, reduced to 3 years 4 months), revised on appeal to national security-related incitement (1 year 4 months).
+10) The post about the nature of existence was not the first time he shared a generic Buddhist message (exhibit: a post from 2014); he posted it after rumors that King Bhumibol had passed away, but he didn’t believe the rumors, so he wanted to remind everyone to calm down and seek reliable information; both the “555+…” [laughter] and the comment about waiting to hear what Prayut had to say were not his words, but were shared from a separate post about Prayut meeting Jack Ma (exhibit: a news article) in which the poster made a joke about how Jack Ma resembled Thaksin Shinawatra. - The verdict: guilty of one count of lèse-majesté (a 5-year sentence, reduced to 3 years 4 months), revised on appeal to national security-related incitement (1 year 4 months).
 In seven of the posts, the defendant’s explanations were factually corroborated, reasonable, and convincing, while the plaintiff had no evidence from the contexts of those texts that would suggest otherwise.
 In the fifth post, even though the defendant made an inappropriate remark about King Taksin the Great, there was no link to King Bhumibol.
 In the sixth post, the defendant engaged in satire, not moral support to the theater owner as claimed, but this was because the defendant did not believe in things that were not provable by the scientific method, so he addressed those who had different beliefs about the supernatural—he did not directly refer to King Bhumibol.
 Only the tenth post constituted a violation of Article 112 because the defendant admitted to addressing the rumors about the king’s death.
 The phrase “What’s the commotion?” implied that the defendant was not alarmed by the prospects of the king’s passing, which meant it was not or should not be an important issue.
 During that time, everyone was very worried and sensitive, and if the rumors had been true, there would absolutely have been a great commotion and sorrow.
 The defendant’s references to death in relation to a still living person naturally sounded like a curse to the listener.
 And if a number of people went along with the defendant’s indifference to royal passing, national security would be affected.
 That many people gathered to drive out the defendant clearly evidenced that readers understood that the defendant expressed injuriousness to the king.
 Since the first portion of the post already constituted a violation, the judgment of the other two portions was not necessary.

-4. Analysis: the immediate contexts of the first nine posts were deliberately disregarded in order to give, like a character witness testimony, the impression of someone who likes to criticize the traditionalist culture that most people respect and adhere to.
+The Court of Appeal reconsidered the post judged to be royal defamation.
+The court referred extensively to two witness testimonies on the plaintiff’s side.
+One, by a legal expert, suggested that the post be read in context, by which one would see that King Bhumibol was an implied reference, that the defendant’s other posts were on the edge of offense, that there was no mention of the virtues of the monarchy, that there were only disparaging and belittling comments like “Human=Human.”
+The other testimony was by the Thai language expert already quoted.
+On the basis of these two testimonies, the guilty verdict was upheld, but the crime of which the defendant was guilty was revised from lèse-majesté to incitement. - Analysis: the immediate contexts of the first nine posts were deliberately disregarded in order to give, like a character witness testimony, the impression of someone who likes to criticize the traditionalist culture that most people respect and adhere to.
 This impression facilitates the recontextualization of the tenth post, which repeats generic Buddhist teachings, to become injurious to the monarch.
 The Thai language expert witness on the plaintiff’s side wasn’t wrong in saying that “in discourse analysis, to understand the reference a person is making, one cannot merely consider the words, but must also look into their communicatory context and deeper meanings.”
 But the problem is, what communicatory context shall be taken into consideration in order to understand the speaker’s intent?
 The first nine posts refer to issues and persons entirely unrelated to the monarchy.
 Furthermore, if one keeps in mind that a person will over their lifetime make thousands upon thousands of statements that may be in conflict with one another, or refer to subjects entirely unrelated to statements before and after, each statement’s context of origin must be considered first before all else.
 In pragmatics, the three levels of context that aid in the interpretation of meaning do not encompass the usage of a recontextualization such as this indictment that was created out of statements from disparate occasions and contexts.
 The problem of recontextualization becomes even clearer in online communication, especially on Facebook, where cap or screen capture is a practice that is vulnerable to misinterpretation from a viewpoint distant in time and occasion.
 Just like what happened in this case, where posts dating from April 2015 to October 2016 were stitched together to prosecute the defendant under the overarching context of one story among many in October 2016: the final days of King Bhumibol.

 Research by Isara Choosri and Chusak Pattarakulvanit